qqmyers/sead2clowder/doc/src/sphinx/administration.rst

 Java           1.8+    always               The Clowder software is written in Scala and javascript and requires Java to execute.
 Clowder has been tested with OpenJDK.
 MongoDB        2.2+    always               Clowder uses MongoDB to store the information about the files and if configured the files as well.
 RabbitMQ       3.5+    extractors           RabbitMQ is used to communicate between Clowder and the extractors.
 When deploying extractors it is required to deploy RabbitMQ as well.
 ElasticSearch  1.3     searching            ElasticSearch is used to search Clowder.
-We have not tested Clowder with version 2.0 or larger of ElasticSearch
+We have not tested Clowder with version 2.0 or larger of ElasticSearch.
 GeoServer      2.7+    geospatial overlays  GeoServer is used with the geospatial extractor to generate overlays for maps.
 Versus         0.1+    content based search Versus is used to allow the user to do content based searching.
 This also requires the versus extractor, and thus the RabbitMQ system.
 ============== ======= ==================== =====